 What does NTC do?

 Nebraska Transition College, or NTC, is a non-profit that helps young adults with Asperger’s/Autism or other learning differences to figure out the world of “adulting;” to learn, work, and live on their own in a way they choose.
 NTC does this by offering classes and practical application that focuses on strengthening social interaction skills, living skills, and work-ready skills.
-Our courses, currently offered in Lincoln and Omaha Nebraska, fall into the topic themes of wellness, community navigation, social relationships, civic responsibility, vocational/pre-vocational, and residential living, culminating in an optional 12-18-month apartment living experience.
+Our courses, currently offered online, fall into the topic themes of wellness, community navigation, social relationships, civic responsibility, vocational/pre-vocational, and residential living, culminating in an optional 12-month apartment living experience.

 Is there a building or campus I go to?
 A dorm I move into?

 NTC does not have a centralized campus or dorms.
 A centralized campus and dorms are expensive and create a situation where students have to travel to where NTC is.
 Our goal is to keep our program as accessible as possible in terms of cost and availability.
-We currently offer classes in Lincoln and Omaha, Nebraska.
-Our vision is to expand our program to wherever there are students wanting to participate, across Nebraska and beyond.
+We currently offer classes in an online format through Zoom and Google Classroom.

 Do my credits at NTC transfer?